The Best Protein Powders For Hashimoto’s: Which to Use & Avoid

 Pro #4.
 Pea protein is usually cleaner compared to whey protein (free of inactive ingredients)

-For the most part, you can consider pea protein powders to be cleaner (on average) compared to whey protein powders.
+For the most part, pea protein powders are cleaner (on average) than whey protein powders.

 This isn’t universally true, of course, but if you were to randomly grab a pea protein off of the shelf and a whey protein off of the shelf, you would find that the pea protein would have fewer inactive dyes and fillers.